Rodolfo Biazon: Early life and career

 Biazon was born on April 14, 1935, in Batac, Ilocos Norte.
 His father Rufino Biazon, was a doughmaker then, while his mother Juliana Gaspar, was a clotheswasher.
 His father died and left him along with his mother and three younger sisters when he was seven years old.
 At a young age of eight, he and his sisters had already experienced hardship, especially during the Japanese regime.
 Living in a makeshift shanty in Cavite, they had to peddle food, collected bottles and newspapers, which were later sold in order to earn a living for the family.
 In spite of their condition, it did not stop him from obtaining his education.

-He enrolled as a Grade One student at the age of eleven, in 1946.
+Biazon enrolled as a Grade One student at the age of eleven in 1946.
 In order to support his education, and at the same time look for ways to earn money, so he went to school in the morning and worked in the afternoon.
 He would collect seashells in Manila Bay which were in turn sold at the market.
-He studied in Jose Rizal Elementary School, Pasay, for his primary education where he graduated salutatorian.
-He continued working, washing clothes for other people in order to sustain his high school education at the Jose Abad Santos High School located at the Arellano University, Pasay in 1955.
+He studied at Jose Rizal Elementary School in Pasay (then in Rizal) for his primary education where he graduated salutatorian.
+He continued working, washing clothes for other people in order to sustain his high school education at the Arellano University – Jose Abad Santos High School, also in Pasay, in 1955.
 He also graduated from this school with honors.
 He stopped doing laundry and instead worked as a laborer in the then Highway 54 (now EDSA), this time to sustain his college education in FEATI where he took mechanical engineering.

-He also attended other trainings or schooling which include the TOP Management Program at the Asian Institute of Management; Command and General Staff Course in Quantico, Virginia, U.S.; Crisis Program in California, U.S.; Allied Combat Intelligence Course in Okinawa, Japan; Senior Officer Maintenance Course in Kentucky, U.S.; Amphibious Warfare Course in Quantico, Virginia, U.S. and, Military Instructors in Norfolk, Virginia, United States.
+Biazon also attended other trainings or schooling which include the TOP Management Program at the Asian Institute of Management; Command and General Staff Course in Quantico, Virginia, United States; Crisis Program in California, United States; Allied Combat Intelligence Course in Okinawa, Japan; Senior Officer Maintenance Course in Kentucky, United States; Amphibious Warfare Course in Quantico, Virginia, United States and, Military Instructors in Norfolk, Virginia, United States.